The Woodlands High School

-The Woodlands High School is a public high school located in The Woodlands CDP in Montgomery County, Texas, and is a part of the Conroe Independent School District.
-A section of the Montgomery County portion of The Woodlands and unincorporated areas south of the city of Conroe are served by The Woodlands High School.
-In 2019, the school received an A grade from the Texas Education Agency.
+The Woodlands High School is a public high school located in The Woodlands, Texas, and is a part of the Conroe Independent School District.
+The majority of the Woodlands, as well as some unincorporated areas in Montgomery County, are served by The Woodlands High School.
+In 2025, the school received an A grade from the Texas Education Agency.

 Campuses

-TWHS takes pupils in grades 9 to 12, divided between the two campuses:
+The Woodlands takes pupils in grades 9 to 12, divided between the two campuses: